 He goes immediately on military-alert.
 Regis has a large high school ROTC corps.
 The French Club girls are recruited as protectors.
 A Harlan boy casually walks by, hissing, “Devil’s spawn,” and “Satan worshipper.”
 The Regis boys surround him, causing the rest of the Harlan team to rush to his defense.
-It takes Coach Ball and several other coaches several minutes to separate the combatants.
+It takes Coach Red Ball and several other coaches several minutes to separate the combatants.
 The Harlan coach refuses to discipline the boy who made the remarks, citing free speech.
 The tournament director decides to play the national anthem, signaling the start of the competition.
 The Regis boys, including John Boy, snap to attention and salute the American flag draped at the end of the lanes.
 After the recording ends, the Harlan coach goes to the announcer and insists on reciting the Lord’s Prayer.
 The Regis boys kneel and recite their Catholic version while most of the Iowan teams raise their eyes and wave their hands toward Heaven.
 A détente is established.
 John Boy is startled that he caused such a ruckus, while his protectors and fag hags surround him as guards.

 The initial pairings are announced and competition is confined to the lanes.
 A large scoreboard is next to the announcer’s table.
 There are twelve high schools competing, each with five mixed pairs.
 All twenty lanes are in use.
 It takes three rounds of three games for each team to complete the competition.
 As each game finishes, the scores are posted and a running total kept on each school’s score.
 Ames decides to save our best bowlers for the last round.
 Surprisingly, we remain in the running after the first two rounds.
 Some schools have only one team in the final round.
 We are among those that have two pairs.
 As they are our best bowlers, the local fans are getting excited about our chances to win.
 The Regis team adopts John Boy’s etiquette rules.
 Along with the French Club girls, they praise their opponents with ‘ooh la la’s’ and ‘bonne chance.’
 They win new friends with each round.
 Although scored separately from the Iowan teams, everyone keeps a close watch at their scores as they are posted.
 After two rounds, because they had already posted four of their five teams, Regis is far ahead.
 Ames, with two teams in the final round, seems out of contention.
 It’s ‘Gator and Amy plus Angie and me in the final round.
 ‘Gator’s intense competitiveness is infectious.
 If he rolls a strike, Amy somehow follows with another.
 Angie and I are in the next lane.
 Soon we are matching them ball for ball.
 John Boy and his partner, Ellen but now going by Eloise, are next to Angie and me.
 They catch the spirit of competition as well.
 Strike after strike is rolled.
 From being unable to break 100 in the Fall, I suddenly bowl a personal best 165 in my first game, Angie tops me with a 167, Amy is 180 and ‘Gator rolls a 187.
 Ames moves up in the rankings, leading all the schools who have two teams in the final round.
 If we keep it up, we’ll be the Iowa State Champs.
 All the cheerleaders and French Club girls are cheering us on.
 After two games, Ames has moved into first place on the board.
-The only team ahead of Ames is Regis.
-In disparagement of Harlan, all the local high schools are cheering for us against the ‘foreigners.’
+The only team ahead of Ames is Regis. following the lead of Harlan, all the local high schools are cheering for us against the ‘foreigners.’
 Harlan crowds behind John Boy and Eloise, screaming invective and hatred at them.
 John Boy rises to the challenge and is bowling beyond his normal average.
 As the final game progresses, the score board is updated on every frame.
 Ames is posting four scores each frame to Regis’s two.
 Their lead steadily diminishes.
 It all comes down to the tenth frame.
 A strike in the tenth gives the bowler two more balls to be added to their final score.
 Amy and ‘Gator roll strikes.
 Angie and I followed with strikes.
 John Boy also has a strike but Eloise gets a 7-10 split on her first ball.
 She has to ‘pick-up’ the spare in order to get a final ball.
 The twins roll together in perfect synch.
 Their balls hit right in the pocket – strikes.
 John Boy rolls a strike.
 We all have two more balls except Eloise has to make her spare to get a final roll at all ten-pins.

 John Boy huddles with Eloise, pumping her up for the crucial roll.